-After reaching the early enrollment deadline, RCS will determine if there are available places for all enrolled students.
 If there are more enrollments than available grade level capacity, the following will be considered in order of priority:

-3. Active members of our supporting parishes (Immaculate Conception, Sacred Heart/St. Patrick, St. James the Greater, St. Mary’s, St. Olaf, Newman Parish at UWEC) who are practicing Catholics.
+- Active members of our supporting parishes (Immaculate Conception, Sacred Heart/ St. Patrick, St. James the Greater, St. Mary’s, St. Olaf, Newman Parish at UWEC) who are practicing Catholics.